erolkeskiner/vagrant-playground/README.md

 ```

 When the guest virtual machine up and running, [the provision script](https://github.com/erolkeskiner/vagrant-playground/blob/master/deploy/bootstrap.sh) will install necessary dependencies for Flask, then will run the Flask app located in the `app` directory.

+Once the Flask up is up and running, changes made in the application can be reflected with the command `vagrant reload default --provision`.
+`default` is the default guest virtual machine name.
+The command above must me modified if another host name is set in `Vagrantfile`.